pahkasoft/math-project/README.md

 Still, this is what I managed to build—not perfect, not bad, but reasonably solid.

 > ⚠️ Note: Some functions may have bugs or numeric issues.
-> Calculations involving many digits may lose precision on a high decimal place.
+> Calculations involving many digits may lose precision on higher decimal places.

 ## Features
 * Intermediate-level mathematics